ridhwan2/imgui-external-csgo/README.md

 If your instantly crashing then make sure that you have the proper [runtime](https://aka.ms/vs/17/release/vc_redist.x64.exe) installed

+Also keep in mind im not all that experienced with game hacking as you might think, if you think something looks wrong, feel free to make a pull request (even after the cheat is no longer maintained)

 ## Credits
 - [hazedumper](https://github.com/frk1/hazedumper) for their offsets
 - cazz's [memory class](https://github.com/cazzwastaken/pro-bhop/blob/master/cheat/memory.h) & [youtube channel](https://www.youtube.com/@cazz) (the features and base are from his youtube channel after all)